-All entities in the Group are wholly tax resident in the UK, except Readypower Canada Ltd. which is tax resident in Ontario, Canada and was dormant for the year ended 31 December 2023.
+All entities in the Group are wholly tax resident in the UK, except Readypower Canada Ltd. which is tax resident in Ontario.

 Our Tax Strategy & Governance

 Tax is part of the Finance function of the Group and it is the ultimate responsibility of the Chief Financial Officer (CFO) to ensure the Group's tax obligations are understood, complied with and managed appropriately.
 Day-to-day responsibility lies with the Group Financial Controller (GFC) and Management Accountants, with corporation tax submissions outsourced to the Group's tax advisors.
 All tax submissions made by our advisors are reviewed by the GFC and CFO prior to submission.